 Since Washington State legalized same-sex marriage in 2012, thousands of LGBT couples have tied the knot in Seattle, which is in the top three cities with the highest concentration of same-sex couples in the country, according to the latest Tax Policy Center report.
-If you’re eyeing the Emerald City for your destination wedding, Pride Foundation has everything you need to know about getting hitched here—applying for marriage licenses in King County, hiring an officiant, and planning every aspect of the ceremony.
+If you’re eyeing the Emerald City for your destination wedding, King County has everything you need to know about the legal process of getting hitched here.
 And if you have a little extra time to spend while in town, perhaps during the standard three-day marriage license waiting period or while on a honeymoon in the city, here are some ways to rejoice, relax, and get romantic.

 Kick off married life with thousands of other committed couples during Pride Weekend, the largest free pride festival in the nation.
 The two-day festivities start with Family Day and PrideFest (seattlepridefest.org) in Capitol Hill and culminate with a second day featuring free concerts at Seattle Center.
 Also that weekend, the annual Seattle Pride Parade (seattlepride.org) winds its way through downtown.

 If you prefer to explore the city as a cozy twosome instead, head up to the 73rd-floor Sky View Observatory (*701 Fifth Ave; skyviewobservatory.com), which at 902 feet is the highest public viewing platform on the West Coast.
 Sights of the Cascade and Olympic Mountains, not to mention Puget Sound, are stupendous, while a terrific new cafe serves tasty bites and local beers, ciders, and wines for a celebratory toast.